 Normally, brisket for corned beef is packaged suspended in some kind of brine loaded with preservatives and may come with a small pickling spice already.
 You want to make sure you rinse the brisket well, removing the thick brine.
 Pat very dry.
 You can use the small seasoning pickling spice in the package, or you can use your own spices.

 Ingredients:For the Corned Beef

 2 bottles Guinness beer (or other stout beer)

 1/4 cup brown sugar

-3 1/2 pound uncooked brisket for corned beef, rinsed well and patted dry
+3 1/2 pound packaged brisket for corned beef, drained, rinsed well and patted dry

 1 tablespoon pickling spice